ZachGoldberg/Startup-CTO-Handbook/StartupCTOHandbook.md

 To be respectful of a candidate's time, I suggest providing a hard time limit for the take-home.
 The goal of a time limit is not to provide time pressure and force fast-paced delivery, but to ensure candidates are not overinvesting in the challenge and feel that the challenge is a reasonable request.
 To ensure candidates understand the time limit, you should:
 * Provide ample explanation of the time limit
 * Ensure that the task is readily achievable in the time limit specified
 * Let candidates know how their submission will be evaluated.
-If your scoring rubric rates the candidate's README file, then let the candidate know they should spend time writing a README.
+If your scorecard rates the candidate's README file, then let the candidate know they should spend time writing a README.
 If the code will be run either live with the candidate or by an interviewer asynchronously let them know that runtime will be judged.
 If you mostly care about architectural decisions and you're less concerned about runtime performance, let them know that, too, so they can spend time in the right way.

 ### Technical Interviews

 As controversial and varied as the methodologies for take-home coding interviews are, technical interviews themselves are even more varied.
 In general, I encourage you to follow the same fundamentals: ensure you're collecting signals relevant to the actual job, and be respectful and considerate of candidates themselves.

 The classic technical interview, practiced by many of the largest tech companies, involves some form of shared whiteboard experience where the candidate is asked to solve a technical problem in real time.
 The problems range from the academic, sort an array with some special conditions, to high-level/hand-wavy architecture, design a system to handle 100 million users posting news feed updates.
 The classic interview approach must work for the big companies, as they continue to use it year after year, but I don't see how they work at a startup.
 They re often overly broad, or overly narrow, and thus difficult to score fairly.
 The academic questions are rarely correlated with the types of problems one solves on a daily basis on the job.

 Most damning, they're not setting candidates up to be successful in the interview environment.
 After all, I'm sure there are very few engineers at the big companies writing array-sorting algorithms as part of their day job.

 The methodology I outline in this chapter represents an alternative approach I've seen and used myself successfully in a startup environment.

-#### METHODOLOGY
+#### Methodology

 What follows is a methodology I've used, derived from lessons in topgrading, to filter and hire senior software engineering candidates.
 In the spirit of topgrading, I call it the technical focus interview.